SSM 303–05: Athletic Grant-in-Aid Appeal Process

 B. Who May Attend the Hearing

 The hearing will be closed to the public.
-The student-athlete and the ICA representative may remain in the hearing throughout the presentation of all evidence and testimony, although the chair may remove either party, any advisor, or any witness if that person’s conduct is disruptive.
+The student-athlete and the SDA representative may remain in the hearing throughout the presentation of all evidence and testimony, although the chair may remove either party, any advisor, or any witness if that person’s conduct is disruptive.

 The student-athlete may have an advisor present, but the advisor shall not be permitted to address the committee directly, except as the chair deems necessary or appropriate.